 Partnership taxes – quick summary

-Are you looking to go into business with one more more other individuals?
+Are you looking to go into business with others?
 If so, a partnership might be the best bet for your business.

 A partnership is when one or more individual, corporation, or other entity create an arrangement to operate in business together.